 With all this time spent at home, we’ve noticed a higher interest in home design in general, and transitioning to some chillier weather is no exception.
 Whether you’re into seasonal specific decor, or just want to incorporate some new colors into your accents that fit the weather changing, we’ll look at what’s trending for this upcoming fall and winter season.
-We’re going to look at trends for home design in three categories: color, materials, and specific styles and themes.
+We’re going to look at home design trends for 2020 in three categories: color, materials, and specific styles and themes.

 Style and themes that trend are perhaps more subjective, but the biggest thing is that these trends tend to reflect the shared experience within a culture or a place.
 The trends we’ve seen grow in popularity have certainly been impacted by the global pandemic we’ve been experiencing for most of 2020.

-Any trends you’ve noticed that we didn’t include?
+Any trends for 2020 you’ve noticed that we didn’t include?
 Any of these you’re going to incorporate into your own space?
 Let us know!